ucsb-cs156-w24/proj-gauchoride-w24-7pm-1/README.md

 If you see the following on localhost, make sure that you also have the frontend code running in a separate window.

 ```
-Failed to connect to the frontend server!
-You may have forgotten to run npm start in a separate ./dev_environment window (or it hasn't loaded yet).
+Failed to connect to the frontend server...
+On Heroku, be sure that PRODUCTION is defined.
+On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

 # Getting Started on Heroku